cybernewbee/gsb570/README.md

-# gsb570
+# generative-ai-learning
-Gen AI course
+Repo used for learning materials